Merlin Cinemas

 Merlin Cinemas Limited are a British cinema chain.
 The company was formed in 1990 and predominantly operates in small coastal towns.

 Merlin Cinemas mainly operate traditional cinema buildings rather than new builds.

 In 2023 Merlin Cinemas acquired the Odeon cinema in Weston-super-Mare, North Somerset, and renamed it Plaza Cinema.
 The cinema had been deemed financially unviable by Odeon.

 Locations

-Merlin Cinemas currently own 21 venues containing nearly 70 screens across the UK, including an upcoming venue in Rhyl, North Wales.
+Merlin Cinemas currently own 22 venues containing nearly 70 screens across the UK.